henishpatel/todo-node-cicd/README.md

 # node-todo-cicd

-sudo apt install nodejs
-sudo apt install npm
+For installing Node js use: sudo apt install nodejs Than install npm: sudo apt install npm

-npm install
+Command helps to install packages mentioned in package.json: npm install

-node app.js
+To start the app: node app.js